 But not you!
-Because you are lucky enough to be one of my US readers, you don't even have to leave your computer to find out what's happnin' in 2009 (sorry everyone else but I couldn't possibly do this for the whole world you know).
+Because you are lucky enough to be one of my readers, you don't even have to leave your computer to find out what's happnin' in 2008.
 Just bookmark this post and the next time you need to know what day a specific holiday falls on, simply click your way back here and you're good to go.

 (Hallmark fun fact: Behind Christmas, Valentines Day is their second biggest day of the year.
-An average of 190 million valentines are sent every year.)
+An estimated 190 million valentines were sent last year.)

 The first day of hope that longer warmer days are coming.
 Joy!

-Secretaries' Day (Apr 22 - Wed) - TOTALLY Hallmark-invented.
+Secretaries' Day (Apr 23 - Wed) - TOTALLY Hallmark-invented.
 Nuff said. *Update...
-As of last year, this day has now officially been renamed to... ready?....
+As of this year, this day has now officially been renamed to... ready?....
 Administrative Professionals Day.
 Whatever.

-(Hallmark fun fact: Behind Christmas and Valentines Day, these holidays make up the next three reasons why Hallmark receives an average of $4 billion in net revenue each year, but who's counting.
+(Hallmark fun fact: Behind Christmas and Valentines Day, these holidays make up the next three reasons why Hallmark received an average of $4 billion in net revenue each year, but who's counting.

 Last year: Mother's Day - 155 million cards sent, Father's Day - 105 million)